sasha643/Joshtalks_backend_assessment/README.md

 docker run -p 8000:8000 taskmanager-app
 ```

 **NOTE:** On container start, migrations will be applied automatically via entrypoint.sh and superuser will be created with credentials:

-<u>username</u>: admin
+username: admin
 email: admin@gmail.com
 password: admin123